 Disadvantaged Business Enterprise Program

-The primary goal and objective of the DBE program is to level the playing field.
-We provide small businesses owned and controlled by socially and economically disadvantaged individuals a fair opportunity to compete for federally funded transportation contracts.
+The primary goal and objective of the DBE program is to level the playing field for businesses owned and controlled by socially and economically disadvantaged individuals and create a fair opportunity to compete for federally funded transportation contracts.

 DBE Certification

-The Texas Unified Certification Program (TUCP) for the Federal Disadvantaged Business Enterprise Programs in Texas.
-ATP will accept DBE certifications from the TUCP members listed:
+The Texas Unified Certification Program (TUCP) is responsible for reviewing the eligibility of small businesses for certification as a Disadvantaged Business Enterprise in Texas.
+ATP will accept DBE certifications from the following TUCP members:

 Bid Opportunities